 What to pack for the Parque Guanayara waterfalls

-A lightweight towel: Unless you’re willing to let the hot climate do the honours of drying you off, a towel will come in handy to dry off between the swimming holes.
-Since you’ll be carrying your towel around the hike, I’d suggest that you carry a lightweight microfibre travel towel such as the CampTeck Lightweight Microfiber Towel.
+- A lightweight towel: Unless you’re willing to let the hot climate do the honours of drying you off, a towel will come in handy to dry off between the swimming holes.
+Since you’ll be carrying your towel around the hike, I’d suggest that you carry a lightweight microfibre travel towel.
 The swimming holes aren’t as warm as the Caribbean sea – some might say they’re on the chiller side in comparison.
 I found them lukewarm, but I noticed that I was chillier than usual after emerging from the water, so drying off quickly can help to combat any shivers.

-Mosquito spray: There are some mosquitos lurking around the swimming holes, so pack your mozzie spray and lather up inbetween dips.
-An effective mosquito spray should contain DEET, such as the Jungle Mosquito Repellent.
+- Mosquito spray: There are some mosquitos lurking around the swimming holes, so pack your mozzie spray and lather up inbetween dips.
+An effective mosquito spray should contain DEET.

-Swimming shoes: When you’re swimming in the holes, the ground at the bottom of the pools feels rather like sludge.
+- Swimming shoes: When you’re swimming in the holes, the ground at the bottom of the pools feels rather like sludge.
 Whle it’s soft on the whole, there are some twigs and leaves wedged in there, as well as rocks in the deeper parts of the bigger swimming hole.
-If you prefer to err on the side of caution, I’d suggest wearing swimming shoes such as the Aqua Shield water shoes to avoid catching your toes when you’re swimming deeper.
+If you prefer to err on the side of caution, I’d suggest wearing swimming shoes to avoid catching your toes when you’re swimming deeper.

-How long is the hike around Parque Guanayara?
+How long is the hike around the Parque Guanayara waterfalls?